dodo920306/Learn_LaTeX_in_30_Minutes/README.md

 $ xelatex <file name>
 ```

-to check the output of each .tex sample file.
+to generate the output of each .tex sample file.